Vietnam.vn - Nền tảng quảng bá Việt Nam

 "We were quite surprised.
 Spirals are seen in Saturn's rings, disks around young stars and galaxies.
 The universe seems to like spirals!" - Dr. Dones continued.

-Although tiny compared to the spirals that make up the Milky Way, the icy spiral of the Oort Cloud is 15,000 AU long, running perpendicular to the galactic plane.
+Although tiny compared to the spirals that make up the Milky Way, the Oort Cloud's icy spirals are as long as 15,000 AU, running perpendicular to the galactic plane.

 There are billions of comets that make up this strange spiral.
 And that's just a fraction of the comets in the Oort Cloud.